All Episodes

 If that's his baby, he needs help.

-Uh I don't know that he's mentally qualified to own that gun.
+I don't know that he's mentally qualified to own that gun.

 I'm the guy that originally wrote the assault weapons ban.

-Look, we should be working with law enforcement right now to make sure that we protect people against people who don't are not capable of knowing what to do with a gun because they're either mentally imbalanced and or because they have a criminal record.
+Look, we should be working with law enforcement right now to make sure that we protect people against people who don't are not capable of knowing what to do with a gun because they're either mentally imbalanced and/or because they have a criminal record.

-The YouTube question by basically saying he's insane and doesn't have the right to own a gun.
+So he just insulted the guy on the YouTube question by basically saying he's insane and doesn't have the right to own a gun.

 This is Meet the Press on September 9th of 2007.

-Tim Russert says to Joe Biden, General Petraeus said in a letter to his troops, my sense is that we have achieved tactical momentum and wrested the initiative from our enemies in a number of areas of Iraq.
+Tim Russert says to Joe Biden, General Petraeus said in a letter to his troops, My sense is that we have achieved tactical momentum and wrested the initiative from our enemies in a number of areas of Iraq.

-We are in short a long way from the goal line, but we do have the ball.
+We are, in short, a long way from the goal line, but we do have the ball.

 We're driving down the field.